- Published on

 Installation

-It's best if you know how to use some form of virtual environments (you can refer to this post if you need a refersher).
-It's not necessary, but it is stronly recommended.
+It's best if you know how to use some form of virtual environments (you can refer to this post if you need a refresher).
+It's not necessary, but it is strongly recommended.

 Since this post focuses on pytorch, I will assume you already have some version of pytorch installed.